Logo

 The building was bequeathed to the village in 1929 by the Countess of Carnarvon as a community facility, closing in 2001 when it was in a poor state of repair.

-With the aid of lottery funding, it was refurbished in the style of its use as a Victorian school house and is again functioning as a local meeting facility.
-It has recently had a further makeover.
+With the aid of lottery funding, it was refurbished in the style of its use as a Victorian school house and is used for Friends of Teversal events and can also be hired for private events.
 The building dates from the mid 18th century and is Listed Grade II.

 The Heritage Group